 2. Enable WDS:

-• Look for WDS or Repeater Mode and enable it.
+Find WDS or Repeater Mode and turn it on.

 3. Configure Wireless Settings:

-• Set the SSID and password to match the primary router’s settings.
+Set the SSID and password to the same as those of the primary router.

-• Ensure the same wireless channel is selected as the primary router.
+Select the same wireless channel that the primary router is using.

 4. Disable DHCP:

-• Disable the DHCP server on the ADSL router to prevent IP address conflicts with the primary router.
+Turn off the DHCP server on the ADSL router so that it does not assign IP addresses that will create conflicts with the primary router.

 5. Save and Reboot:

-• Save the settings and reboot the ADSL router.
+Keep the settings and restart the ADSL router.

 6. Test the Connection: